asadrzv/cmsc436-fall2021/final/README.md

 The following functionality is completed:

 - [x] User can signup and log in/out using Google Firebase Auth.
-- [x] User can view a map of all availble items.
+- [x] User can view a map of all available items.
 - [x] User can view a map of all their own items.
 - [x] User can view a list of all their own items.
 - [x] User can add items for others to borrow.